missboa/react-boilerplate/README.md

 # React boilerplate

-This is a react boilerplate template using tailwind.
+This is a react boilerplate template for javascript using tailwind.

 ## Install